peeramid-labs/docs/docs/architecture/index.md

 @enduml
 ```

-App developer either deploys plain source or sets up a repository for his work and deploys his source to that to provide version control interface.
-Then he can propose any organization to add his repository to their Installer Plugin to have his application available for installation.
-If it succeeds, organization members now can create their own instances of applications that all will share same source code and version.

 <!-- ### Factory

 The App Factory serves as a source for app installations, guaranteeing deterministic logic source in deployed applications.
 This enables the creation of interconnected ecosystems where trust is built on a shared understanding of app functionality. -->

 <!-- ![App factory](../assets/PluginFactory.png) -->

-Anyone can create their own repository, and become distributor, however Rankify DAO curates its own distribution contract, listing its own resources and community-approved third-party applications.
+Anyone may create own repository and become distributor.
+Rankify DAO will curate its own distribution contract, listing its own resources and community-approved third-party applications.
 [IVRepoFactory](https://github.com/rankify-it/contracts/blob/23-v09-factory-specifications/src/interfaces/IVRepoFactory.sol) is provided for convenience of creating new repositories.

 ### Repositories